AlfonsEdbom/University-Code/README.md

-# Sample Python base for lab 2
+# Lab 2 - Python

-This is an example CRUD application using Python and Flask.
-The example stores and loads data from a global Python list, in your example this list should be replaced with calls to your database (for example by using `psycopg2`).
+This is a CRUD application using the Python package Flask as the web backend, the database backend used was PostgreSQL and teh database connector used was psycopg2.

 ## Setup
-This example requires `pip` and Python 3.
-If you get an error similar to "Could not find module pip", you need to install `pip` before
+Make sure you have `pip` installed before
 proceeding: [Pip installation](https://pip.pypa.io/en/stable/installing/).

-Download the entire [`python_example`](../python_example/) directory to your computer.
-Following this guide over SSH will **not** work as you will most likely not have access to the remote machine through your browser.
+Download the this git repository to your computer locally.

-## Install Flask
+## Installing Dependencies
-From within this sample directory, run the command:
+From this directory, run the command:
 ```bash
 python3 -m pip install -r requirements.txt
 ```
-If successful, this should install Flask.
-The next step is to start the Flask web-server.
-This can be done with the following command:
+If successful, the following command should start the Flask web-server:
 ```bash
 flask run
 ```

-If all went well, you should now be able to test the sample snack application by visiting [http://localhost:5000/](http://localhost:5000/) (or the URL output by Flask).
+If all went well, you should now be able to test the application by visiting [http://localhost:5000/](http://localhost:5000/) (or the URL output by Flask).